hanisahhusna06-maker/E-PORTFOLIO/README.md

    This Lab 2 is based on De Morgan Theorem, boolean expression and truth table.

-   <a href="Lab 2.docx ">You can see my lab 2 by clicking on it!</a>
+   <a href="Lab 2.docx">You can see my lab 2 by clicking on it!</a>

 * Project

   This project is including chapter 7 (Latches and Flip-Flops) and chapter 8 (Counters).
 My project is about Elevator Controller System using deeds simulation.

+  <a href="PROJECT DIGITAL LOGIC PART 2.pbs">My project</a>

+ ✨*PROGRAMMING TECHNIQUE*
+ * Assignment 1

+   This assignment 2 is about drawing flowchart.

- <a href=" ">My project</a>
+   <a href=" ">My drawing flowchart.</a>